 - Runny or congested nose

-No matter how much you try, you’re never going to be a completely get rid of dust mites.
-Having hot and humid areas in your home can dramatically increase the amount of dust mites that you do have, minimizing the impact on your health.
+No matter how much you try, you’re never going to be completely get rid of dust mites.
+Having hot and humid areas in your home can dramatically increase the number of dust mites that you do have, minimizing the impact on your health.

 Viruses and Bacteria